Pfern/OSODOS/docs/LITERATURE_STUDY/README.md

 - Manage your literature
 - Share literature with collaborators
 - Insert citations in manuscripts
-- Export correctly formatted bibliographies
+- Generate correctly formatted bibliographies
 - Work around some limitations